thomasphys/StudentDocker/README.md

 ---

+## Ubuntu X11 Forwarding (Graphical Usage)

+If you want to use graphical interfaces, which can be incredibly convenient, you'll need to start by setting the correct permissions.
+Start with running

+`xhost local:root`

+in your terminal.
+Then, run docker with the following command

+`sudo docker run -it -e DISPLAY=$DISPLAY -v /tmp/.X11-unix/:/tmp/.X11-unix thomasmcelroy/saporientation`

+which we can see sets the display accordingly and mounts the X11 directory.

+---

 ## Notes for Windows Users
  to go through the instructions outlined in the Docker installation in the order described.